Southern Japan

 This Japan journey is for those who crave more than just a 'box-ticking trip'.

-For those who don’t just want to see the temples, but want to reach the end of the island.
+For those who want more than just to see the temples, but to reach the end of the island.

-To stand by a crater that still breathes.
+To stand by a crater that's still breathing.

-This is a route for the curious, for the explorers, and for those who love to return with stories, not just photos.
+This is a journey for the curious, for the explorers, and for the people who love returning with stories, not just photos.

 What makes this Japan different?

-• Includes Kyushu Island – rarely part of the classic tours
+• Includes Kyushu island – rarely part of classic tours

 • A more intense pace and a richer itinerary